JuliaTrustworthyAI/ConformalPrediction.jl/docs/src/tutorials/regression.md

 end
 ```

 Finally, let us look at the resulting conformal predictions in each case.
+The chart below shows the results: for the first 4 methods it displays the training data (dots) overlaid with the conformal prediction interval (shaded area).
+At first glance it is hard to spot any major differences between the different approaches.
+Next, we will look at how we can evaluate and benchmark these predictions.

 ``` julia
 using Plots